Teton County, Idaho: Government and politics

 Similar to other Idaho counties, an elected three-member county commission heads the county government.
 Other elected officials include clerk, treasurer, sheriff, assessor, coroner, and prosecutor.

-Until quite recently Teton County voted Republican along with most other Eastern Idaho counties.
+Until quite recently, Teton County voted Republican along with most other Eastern Idaho counties.
 However, since 2004, the county has strongly trended towards toss-up status.
 In 2008, it was one of three Idaho counties to favor Barack Obama, despite giving George W. Bush a 23-point victory only four years earlier.
-The margin was narrow (39 votes) and Obama lost the county to Mitt Romney in 2012 by over five hundred votes; Donald Trump outpolled Hillary Clinton by just eight votes in 2016, the smallest numerical margin in the country.
+The margin was narrow (39 votes).
+Obama lost the county to Mitt Romney in 2012 by over five hundred votes; Donald Trump outpolled Hillary Clinton by just eight votes in 2016, the smallest numerical margin in the country.
 Teton backed Democrat Joe Biden in the 2020 election; he won by 7.3 percentage points, garnering the highest vote share for any Democrat since 1948.
 In 2024, the margin narrowed, though the county still voted Democratic by a decisive majority.

 Teton County is one of only thirteen counties to have voted for Obama in 2008, Romney in 2012, Trump in 2016, and Biden in 2020.
 (Note: The other twelve are Butte County, California; Kendall County, Illinois; McLean County, Illinois; Tippecanoe County, Indiana; Kent County, Maryland; Kent County, Michigan; Leelanau County, Michigan; Carroll County, New Hampshire; Rockingham County, New Hampshire; Marion County, Oregon; Grand County, Utah; and Albany County, Wyoming.)